inorganik/countUp.js/README.md

 ```
 🎉 Done!

+_If you have included CountUp in another type of project and want to help the community, please add it to the README and make a PR._

+---

 ## Contributing <a name="contributing"></a>

 Before you make a pull request, please be sure to follow these instructions: